Postgraduate Programs 2024/25

 1 Credit(s)

-Students are required to take DLED 5001.
+Students are required to take PLED 5001.
 The credit earned cannot be counted toward the credit requirements.
 Students can be exempted from taking this course with the approval of the Program Planning cum Thesis Supervision Committee.

 1. Postgraduate Seminar